 Fast DC charging is now available alongside AC charging.
 As with the outgoing car, the charging socket is located behind the front Renault emblem.
 Being CCS, it is slightly larger and consists of both a European standard size socket and a two-pin connector for DC charging.

 With regards to DC charging, the ZOE can accept an input of up to 50kW which adds around 90 miles for an hour of charging.
 The standard type 2 cable, which is provided, and Chameleon charger are used for AC charging via a home wall box, at work or public chargers up to 22kW.
-This adds around 78 miles for an hour on charge.
+This adds around 78 miles for an hour on charge and is double the rate than many equivalent EVs can take using AC power.

 Renault's EASY CONNECT smart services is standard with the ZOE and is designed to enable drivers to quickly locate their nearest available charging points.

 Renault includes a free 7kW home wall box with the ZOE to ensure that buyers are well equipped to get the most from their car as soon as they get it.
 At this charge rate the car can be juiced from zero to 100 per cent in less than nine-and-a-half hours, with eight hours adding around 190 miles.
-To sweeten the deal, installation is also free.
+To sweeten the deal, installation is also free, with everything being sorted by leading EV charging experts, BP Chargemaster.

 Whilst quite obviously being a ZOE, the third generation car has received an exterior redesign.
 At the front there is a new bumper which includes chrome inserts in the grille and around the fog lights, redefining the car's chin.
 Standard LED headlamps offer 75 per cent more light than halogen units and are framed by the ZOE's trademark c-shaped daytime running lights.